Board of Directors – 2022-2023

 Woody McKaig

 Woody has practiced law in St. Catharines since his call to the bar in 1976.
-He provides legal and strategic advice on a variety of matters, including labour relations, collective agreement negotiations, interest and rights arbitrations, Ontario human rights cases, policing issues and administrative law matters to a small handful of public and private sector clients.
+He provides legal and strategic advice on a variety of matters, including labor relations, collective agreement negotiations, interest and rights arbitrations, Ontario human rights cases, policing issues and administrative law matters to a small handful of public and private sector clients.
 Woody lives in Niagara with his wife and law partner Sara and their two youngest children.
 The older three children and four grandchildren are spread out – in Florida, Ottawa and Ancaster.
 He recognizes the issues facing those in the community facing mental health issues, and joined the Pathstone Board to work towards making things better.